UNM-CARC/QuickBytes/Using GPUs on Xena with MATLAB.md

 #### Slurm Script

-When using the `--pariution dualGPU` flag on xena, you must also set `--cpus-per-task 2` and `-G 2` for MATLAB to correctly find and utilize the available GPUs.
+When using the `--partition dualGPU` flag on xena, you must also set `--cpus-per-task 2` and `-G 2` for MATLAB to correctly find and utilize the available GPUs.
-These numbers must match, as MATLAB will use a CPU to access each GPU.
+These numbers should match, as MATLAB will use a CPU to access each GPU.
 For this partition, we ask for two CPUs and two GPUs.

 Create the following slurm scrpt called `gpu_logistic_map.sh`.